 - Prepare the pesto sauce and set aside for later.

-- Using a mandolin, (CAREFULLY!) slice the veggies very thin.
+- Using a mandolin, (CAREFULLY!) slice the tomatoes, zucchini, and onions very thin.

 - Spread 1 tbsp olive oil in the bottom of a cast iron pan.
 Arrange veggies in the pan.
 I did this order: zucchini, tomato, zucchini, red onion, repeat.